jaalto/project--shell-script-performance-and-portability/README.md

   personal use, choose whichever shell best suits your environment.
 On Linux, the obvious choice is Bash.
 On BSD systems, it would be Ksh.
-On macOS, Zsh is the default and preferred option.
+On macOS, Zsh might be okay but it would not be the best investment in the long run.

 - *Portable scripts.* If you intend to use the scripts across some operating systems — from